List of equipment of the Philippine Navy: Amphibious warfare vessels

-Tarlac class landing platform dock
+Tarlac-class landing platform dock

 New Indonesian-made landing platform docks, current the Philippine Navy's foremost amphibious warfare platform and its first major brand new ship acquisition since the 1990s.
 It was acquired under the "Strategic Sealift Vessel" project and was based on the Indonesian Makassar-class landing platform dock.
-The ships can carry up a Philippine Marine Battalion Landing Team (MBLT) with up to 500 fully armed marines and their vehicles and equipment, and carries two small landing craft utilities (LCU) with it.
+The ships can carry a Philippine Marine Battalion Landing Team (MBLT) with up to 500 fully armed marines with their vehicles and equipment, and can also carry two small landing craft utilities (LCU).
 It has a helicopter deck capable of accommodating 2 12-tonne helicopters, as well as a hangar for 1 helicopter.
-The ships are expected to be installed with additional weapons and improved sensor systems.
-More are being planned for acquisition with slightly modified designs, under the Philippine Navy's RAFPMP Horizon 2 modernization program.
+The ships are expected to be installed with additional weapons such as the 76mm guns, the same from the Jose Rizal Class and improved sensor systems.
+More are now being materialized for acquisition with slightly modified designs under the Philippine Navy's Landing Docks Acquisition Project, which is a Horizon 2 project of the Revised AFP Modernization Program.